 The 2016 Collabofest beers

 Ex Novo Brewing Co. + with Ecliptic Brewing

 Ecliptic and Ex Novo chose to take traditional German styles, make them dark and use chocolate as a unifying ingredient.
 At Ex Novo, we brewed a Black Gose using Jacobsen’s Pinot Noir-infused sea salt to tie the chocolate and style together.
 Light and tart, with subtle cocoa and Pinot Noir notes.

 Nightfall #PDXNOW Black Pilsner

 Ecliptic’s take on a dark, chocolate-inflected beer is a German-style Schwarzbier.
-This beer has a delicate malt flavor with a touch of roast.
-The addition of raw cacao nibs and sweet orange peel will remind you of a great dessert.
+This beer had a delicate malt flavor with a touch of roast.
+The addition of raw cacao nibs and sweet orange peel reminded you of a great dessert.

 Burnside Brewing + The Commons Brewery

 Burnside’s #nofilter was brewed with The Commons Myrtle and with a special addition of blood orange.
 The final product was a blend of Burnside Brewing’s take on The Commons Myrtle and The Commons’ take on Burnside Brewing’s Sweet Heat, with a special mystery ingredient added by each brewery.

 @CommonsBrewery #PDXNOW #nofilter